Karla Cardno's killer Paul Dally again refused parole

 Dally has been in prison for 29 years.

-The Parole Board said that before Dally reappears, before the end of April 2021, further risk assessment would be appropriate "given the last risk assessments appear to have been some five years ago".
+The Parole Board said before Dally next appears further risk assessment would be appropriate "given the last risk assessments appear to have been some five years ago".

 READ MORE: